 What does this mean for work on tax justice and fighting corruption?

-The Joffe Trust has prepared a strategic review for our work in these fields.
+Working with civil society leaders, and drawing on years of collaboration, the Joffe Trust has prepared a new strategic review.
 Our analysis is presented in eight sections:

 - Illicit finance is still a first order global problem …